Milestones

 The Pride of Sport awards are all about ‘celebrating and recognising the unsung heroes of grassroots sport’.
 The national awards highlight people who have contributed to sport at a local or national level, across all walks of life.

-“This latest accolade, and to be recognised at a national level, is a massive tribute to all the work our volunteers do every day across Aberdeen.”
+“To be recognised at a national level, with this latest accolade is a massive tribute to all the hard work our volunteers carry out every day across Aberdeen city.”

 - Mark Williams, Denis Law Legacy Trust Chief Operating Officer.